Kolmogorov Complexity

 • Larger numbers (written down in binary) typically have larger Kolmogorov complexity.
 But there are huge numbers like with very small Kolmogorov complexity.

-• If you keep flipping a coin nn times, the resulting sequence is likely to have Kolmogorov complexity of about nn.
+• If you flip a fair coin times, the resulting sequence is likely to have Kolmogorov complexity of about .
 There's no good way of compressing it.

 Example: uniform distribution

-Let's see why this is true on an example.
-Take a sequence of nn fair coin flips.
-This is a uniform distribution over 2n2^n binary strings of length nn.
-The entropy of this distribution is nn.
-Now let's examine the Kolmogorov complexity.
+Flip a fair coin times.
+The result is a uniform distribution over binary strings of length .
+The entropy of this distribution is .
+Now let's examine the Kolmogorov complexity of a random nn-bit string.

 print('01000...010110')